 After a long hiatus from performing, I returned to dance in 2016, at age 71, with Murmurs, generously created for me by Doug Varone, the brilliant choreographer/director/performer.
 The solo, derived from one of my poems, was originally made for Things My Mother Would Have Told Me If…, a juried gallery installation with my daughter Leah Sobsey –, artist and professor – for The Carrack Modern Art.
 In 2017, Li Chiao Ping Dance invited me to perform Murmurs, and to tour with the company in Landed.

-I feel so fortunate to study with Gerri Houlihan, mentor and teacher to a Who's Who of choreographers and dancers.
-In 2018, I became a founding member of her Big Red Dance Project-Durham, a multi-generational company that grew out of the Community Dance class at ADF studios.
+Here in Durham, NC, I feel so fortunate to study with Gerri Houlihan, mentor and teacher to a Who's Who of choreographers and dancers.
+In 2018, I became a founding member of her Big Red Dance Project-Durham, a multi-generational company that grew out of the Community Dance class at American Dance Festival studios.

-In June, 2018, I finally had the opportunity to study with the extraordinary, heart-centered Naomi Shihab Nye at The Writer's Hotel.
-Naomi is the poet who first sparked the possibility in me many years ago when a friend handed me Words Under the Words.
+In June, 2018, I had the opportunity to study with award-winning poet Naomi Shihab Nye at The Writer's Hotel.
+Naomi is the artist who first sparked the possibility of poetry in me many years ago when a friend handed me Words Under the Words.
 To be included in the 2022 Dear Vaccine – an anthology that she edited – is one of my most gratifying accomplishments.
 In November of 2018, I had the privilege to attend SistaWRITE with North Carolina Poet Laureate, Jaki Shelton Green.

 How did I get here?